 A headshot is a specific type of portrait that realistically demonstrates a person’s appearance for branding or casting.
 A professional headshot will capture your unique personality to help you stand out from the competition.
 There are different types of headshots to consider when planning your professional headshot session.

 Standard Headshot: A standard headshot is a front-view portrait that shows your face and shoulders.
-This type of headshot is the most common and can be used for a variety of purposes, such as business cards, resumes, and social media profiles.
+This type of headshot is the most common and can be used for a variety of purposes, such as business cards, resumes, CV builders, and social media profiles.

 Close-Up Headshot: A close-up headshot is a more intimate view of your face that captures your features in greater detail.
 This type of headshot is ideal for showing emotion and can be used for acting or modeling auditions.